 WRC-23 agenda item 1.2 on 6425-7025 MHz and 7025-7125 MHz:

-While the 6425 MHz to 7025 MHz and 7025 MHz to 7125 MHz bands are not currently allocated for use by IEEE 802 LMSC technologies within Malaysia, such use is permitted in many other regions of the world including the USA, Canada, Latin America, the Kingdom of Saudi Arabia and the Republic of Korea.
+While operation of RLAN devices such as those based upon IEEE Std 802.11 are not currently permitted in the 6425 MHz to 7025 MHz and 7025 MHz to 7125 MHz bands in Malaysia, such use is permitted in many other regions of the world including the USA, Canada, Latin America, the Kingdom of Saudi Arabia and the Republic of Korea.
 The IEEE 802 LMSC believes that the Radio Regulations should retain the current status (“No Change”) of the 6425 MHz to 7025 MHz and 7025 MHz to 7125 MHz bands, and not adopt an IMT identification in these bands.
-There are currently IEEE 802 LMSC technologies used in these bands that are widely deployed in high value applications.
-The “No Change” position, together with leaving these frequency bands unassigned for now, provides a flexibility for MCMC to consider the bands for licensed 5G use in future, should this be deemed necessary.
+There are currently IEEE 802 LMSC technologies based upon IEEE Std 802.15.4 UWB used in these bands that are widely deployed in high value applications.
+The “No Change” position, for now, provides a flexibility for MCMC to consider the bands for licensed 5G use in future, should this be deemed necessary, as well as for use by RLAN like devices as is already permitted in many regions of the world.
 However, identifying the bands for IMT pre-maturely limits the options for these bands.
 It is because an IMT identification would pre-determine the future use of the band to be presumed licensed, as was the case for the many other bands that have been identified for IMT in the last 20 years.

 IEEE 802.11-based devices operating in the 6 GHz band